4zad/form-validation/README.md

 ---
 ## Technologies

-The creation of this form application involved the use of various technologies, including:
+The creation of the form validation app involved the use of various technologies, including:

 - HTML5 (HyperText Markup Language)
 - CSS (Cascading Style Sheets)